 Sea Salt Caramels

-- 1 1/2 tsp. - coarse sea salt, plus more for sprinkling
+- 1 1/2 teaspoon coarse sea salt (plus more for sprinkling)

-Line 8x8-inch baking pan with aluminum foil; spray generously with nonstick cooking spray and place it on wire rack.
+Line an 8x8-inch baking pan with foil; spray generously with nonstick cooking spray and place on wire rack.

-In heavy, medium-sized saucepan over medium-high heat, melt together butter, sugar, cream and agave nectar.
-Bring it to a boil, stirring until the sugar is dissolved.
-Clip candy thermometer to pot and reduce heat to low, stirring occasionally, until the caramel reaches 248°F. (This can take anywhere from 20 to 40 minutes or even longer--do not rush it.)
-As you see the temperature approaching 248°, stir in salt and rum.
-When the caramel reaches 248°, pull pot from heat and stir in vanilla.
+In heavy medium saucepan over medium-high heat, melt together butter, sugar, cream and agave nectar.
+Bring it to a boil, stirring until sugar is dissolved.
+Clip candy thermometer to pot and reduce heat to low, stirring occasionally, until the caramel reaches 248°F (firm ball stage).
+This can take anywhere from 20 to 40 minutes or even longer--do not rush it.
+As you see the temperature approaching 248°, stir in salt and rum (if using).
+When caramel reaches 248°, pull pot from heat and stir in vanilla.

-Line a cutting surface with sheet of parchment paper and turn caramel slab out onto it.
-Use large sharp knife to cut caramel into neat, even pieces (about 1 x 1 1/2" is a good size).
-Lightly sprinkle caramels with more sea salt and wrap them in squares of parchment or waxed paper.
+Line a cutting surface with a sheet of parchment paper; turn out caramel slab onto it.
+Use large sharp knife to cut caramel into neat, even pieces (about 1x1 1/2 inch).
+Lightly sprinkle caramels with more sea salt; wrap in squares of parchment or waxed paper.
 Store at room temperature.